Find out more about the inner workings of a young team of watch dealers with some crazy vintage watches...

 Realistically I just kind of fell into them.
 It was that classic story of I received a watch from my Grandad.
 I then started buying a few bits on the side.
 I had that spark of interest and it’s grown from there.

-The two of us (Christy and Ross) discussed and talked about watches a lot as well which is why Calibre Co happened.
+The two of us (Christy and Ross) discussed and talked about watches a lot as well which is why Subdial Watches happened.
 It was because of our passion for watches.

 Was there a moment where the stars aligned and it made undeniable sense for you to follow the passion for watches?